bigbluebutton/bigbluebutton/docs/docs/administration/install.md

 Note: These examples are _not_ maintained or developed by the official BigBlueButton developers.
 These are entirely community-sourced, use at your own discretion.

-These first two install BigBlueButton on your server in a consistent fashion.
-You can specify variables, such as whether to install Greenlight too, what ports to use for TURN, and others.
+The first install BigBlueButton on your server in a consistent fashion.
+You can specify variables, such as what ports to use for TURN, and others.
 Functionally quite similar to bbb-install.sh but highly automated.

 - [General Ansible role for BigBlueButton](https://github.com/ebbba-org/ansible-role-bigbluebutton)